 - summary

-In this comparison, based on the criteria mentioned earlier, we took into consideration a variety of points, including the brand, type of material, thickness of fabric, pockets, and whether or not there are ventilation, and the following three candidates for comparison reviews were given.
+For this comparison, we used the criteria mentioned above, but also took into account various other factors such as brand, type of material, thickness of fabric, pockets, and whether or not there is ventilation, and as a result, we have narrowed down the candidates for comparison review to the following three items

 - THE NORTH FACE Optimist Jacket